How To Make Herb Infused Oil for Various Uses and Recipes

 Chamomile

-Chamomile isn’t just a relaxing tea, although its sedative effect can be useful around bedtime!
+Chamomile isn’t just a relaxing tea; its sedative effect can be helpful around bedtime!
 It can be used to treat everything from hay fever to hemorrhoids.
-In skincare, it is wonderful for acne-prone skin.
+In skincare, it is lovely for acne-prone skin.
 It is rich in antioxidants, making it ideal for treating acne, acne scars, inflammation, and more.
 Got sunburn?
 Your chamomile-infused oil can also help soothe sunburned skin.

 Mint